-Nonetheless, most people with depression can be treated successfully; with proper treatment, most people with serious depression improve and can get back to their normal lives.
+Nonetheless, most people with depression can be treated successfully and ongoing treatment can help prevent relapses.
+With proper treatment, most people improve and can get back to their normal lives.

 |If you or someone you know is depressed and/or having suicidal thoughts, see your doctor, or phone one of these helplines.|

 |MensLine Australia (24 hours)||1300 78 99 78|